The Invisible Tattoos

 ‘Never.’

 ‘Take him away.
 We will talk again tomorrow.
 Think about what I said.
-Accept and be transformed or lose yourself in your maze of illusions, each one leading inevitably to another.’
+Accept and be transformed or lose yourself in your maze of illusions, each one leading inevitably to another, until your doom.’

 Prisoner 4538 was hauled roughly to his feet and half carried back to his cell by the two guards who said nothing but breathed hard the entire way.
 The hallway seemed to stretch out in front of them forever, the end lost beyond the point of perspective, beyond the endless doors on either side.

 They came to a door with his number on it, already opened.
-He was thrown back onto the cot without a word from the guards, who walked out and quickly slammed shut the door.
+He was thrown back onto the cot without a word from the guards, who slammed the door shut as they left.

-He heard the keys turn in the lock as he lay still, listening to their steps moving away, the silence of the space around him.
+He heard the keys turn in the lock as he lay still, listening to their steps moving away, his only company the silence of the space around him.
 He lifted his head.
 The cell was bare except for the single weak bulb that cast macabre shadows on the walls, the cot on which he lay and a bucket in one corner.
-He lay back, puzzled, feeling sorry for himself and afraid.
-He lay quiet and, as the hours dragged by, began to drift in and out of sleep until he was again running, breathing hard as he ran, away from the shouts, from the searching beams, towards a place he could not see but knew was there, somewhere.
+He lay back, puzzled, and afraid.
+He lay quietly but as the hours dragged by, began again to drift in and out of sleep until he was again running, breathing hard as he ran, away from the shouts, from the searching beams, towards a place he could not see but knew was there, somewhere.
 He ran, as only the desperate can run, until he disappeared into the night’s dark womb and the shouts became distant, faint, and confused.

 The doctor ran his hand through his hair as he walked over to the window, reflecting on the question.
 The leaves of the trees on the hospital grounds were turning.
 Reds and golds glittered in the autumn sun.
 Late flowers still blossomed and squirrels played in the branches as nurses walked patients along tree-lined paths, enjoying the warm autumn light.